glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 Risk constraints can be classified as
 - heuristic (based on experience like arbitrary position limits), appear as controls imposed on the permissible portfolio composition through some exogenous classification structure.
 Such constraints are often based on experience or practice, rather than empirical evidence of their effectiveness.
   - Exposure concentrations by security, sector, industry, or geography;
-  - Net exposures to risk factors, such as beta, size, value, and momentum;
+  - Net exposures to risk factors, such as β, size, value, and momentum;
   - Net exposures to currencies;
   - Degree of leverage;
   - Degree of illiquidity;